TheNoob27/starboard-guide/channel-settings/creating-channel-settings.md

 If you want to edit the settings for these channel settings group, do `star changesetting <setting> <value> --channel #channel-a`

-`#channel-a` can be any one of those channels in the group, or the name of the channel settings, only if its a name with no spaces.
+`#channel-a` can be any one of those channels in the group, or the name of the channel settings, only if it's a name with no spaces.
 So, `--channel Channels` would also work.

 {% hint style="info" %}
 If you run the changesetting command \(or any command that has a --channel flag\) in a channel that has channel settings, it will automatically use the channel settings.
 If you want to change server settings while in those channels, do `star changesetting <...> --channel none`